CStephenson519/PHP-website-school-project/README.md

-# PHP-website-school-project
+# openshiftcomposerstart
-a web site for a catering company
+this is meant to be supplied as the repository for a new openshift project.
+Replace this with your own README in your project.